BC Spartak Saint Petersburg: History

+The Club’s President, Andrei Sergeyevich Fetisov, was involved later in forming other club named BC Spartak Leningrad Oblast.

 Home arenas

 The 7,000-seat Yubileyni Arena was the long-time home arena of BC Spartak Saint Petersburg.
 After that, the club moved to the 7,120-seat Sibur Arena.

-Since 2017, the club hosts its games at the Nova Arena complex.
+From 2017 to 2020, the club hosts its games at the Nova Arena complex.